aoloe/scribus-manual-pdf-interactive/content/drawbacks-and-limitations.md

 - They do not support most PDF form submission modes (by design, some can probably only work properly in Adobe products).

 One further drawback, is that PDF have a fixed layout and filling a form on mobile devices might be challenging.

+## Known issues

+- Text typed in Scribus into a PDF text field will be rendered without line breaks at least in some readers (Firefox, Okular).